-- 20. 18.
-In evaluating potential DSM/EE measures and programs for selection and implementation, Duke Energy Carolinas will first perform a qualitative measure screening to ensure measures are: - (a) Commercially available and sufficiently mature. - (b) Applicable to the Duke Energy Carolinas service area demographics and climate. - (c) Feasible for a utility DSM/EE program. - 21.
-Duke Energy Carolinas will then further screen EE and DSM measures for cost-effectiveness.
-For purposes of this screening, estimated incremental EM&V costs attributable to the measures shall be included in the measures' costs.
-With the exception of measures included in Low-Income Programs or other non-cost-effective programs with similar societal benefits as approved by the Commission, an EE or DSM measure with an estimated UCT result less than 1.0 will not be considered further, unless the measure can be bundled into an EE or DSM Program to enhance the overall cost- effectiveness of that program.
+- 18. 20.
+In evaluating potential DSM/EE Measures and Programs for selection and implementation, DEP will first perform a qualitative measure screening to ensure Measures are: - (a) Commercially available and sufficiently mature; - (b) Applicable to the DEP service area demographics and climate; and - (c) Feasible for a utility DSM/EE Program. - 19. -21.
+DEP will then further screen EE and DSM Measures for cost-effectiveness.
+For purposes of this screening, estimated incremental EM&V costs attributable to the Measures shall be included in the Measures' costs.
+With the exception of Measures included in a Low-Income Program, or other Program in which PPI incentives are not requested that may potentially be filed with the Commission for approval, an EE or DSM Measure with a UCT result less than 1.0 will not be considered further, unless the Measure can be bundled into an EE or DSM Program to enhance the overall cost-effectiveness of that Program.
 Measures under consideration for bundling, whether as part of a new Program or into an existing Program, should, unless otherwise approved by the Commission, be consistent with and related to the measure technologies, and/or delivery channels currently offered in the existing Program or to be otherwise offered in the new Program.

-20. With the exception of Low-Income Programs or other (a) non-cost-effective programs with similar societal benefits as approved by the Commission explicitly identified at the time of the application for their approval, all programs DSM/EE Programs submitted for approval will have an estimated Program-level UCT result greater than 1.00.
+Consistent with DEP"s agreement with Piedmont Natural Gas and Public Service Company of NC, with the exception of Low- Income Programs, all EE and DSM Measures associated with an end-use that can be served by natural gas must pass the UCT. - 20.
+22. With the exception of Low-Income Programs or other programs explicitly identified at the time of the application for their approval, all DSM/EE Programs submitted for approval will have a Program-level UCT result greater than 1.00.
 Additionally, for purposes of calculating cost-effectiveness for program approval, consistent with the Commission's Orders in Docket Nos.
-E-7, Sub 1130 and E-7, Sub 1164, the Company shall use projected avoided system capacity and energy benefits specifically calculated for the programbenefit values, as derived from the underlying resource plan, production cost model results, and cost inputs that avoided capacity and avoided energy credits system benefits reflected in and subject to the most recent Commission-approved Biennial Determination of Avoided Cost Rates for Electric Utility Purchases from Qualifying Facilities as of the date of the filing for the new program approval.
-However, for the calculation of the underlying avoided energy credits to be used to derive the program-specific avoided energy benefits, the calculation will be based on the's most recently adopted CPIRP.
+E-2, Sub 1145 and E-2, Sub 1174, the Company shall use projected avoided system capacity and energy benefits specifically calculated for the programbenefit values, as derived from the underlying resource plan, production cost model results, and cost inputs that generated the avoided capacity and avoided energy credits system benefits reflected in the most recentand subject to the Commission-approved Biennial Determination of Avoided Cost Rates for Electric Utility Purchases from Qualifying Facilities as of the date of the filing for the new program approval.
+However, for the calculation of the underlying avoided energy credits to be used to derive the program-specific avoided energy benefits, the calculation will be based on the's most recently adopted CPIRP. ¶